LaunchCodeEducation/linux/content/systemd/walkthrough/systemctl/_index.md

 `systemctl` gives the end user access to information and control over all services, daemons, and unit files.

-Knowing some of the basic commands of `systemctl` is necessary for working with services and daemons.
+Knowing some of the basic commands of `systemctl` is necessary for working with services.

 ## Status